 Crossing the Border from Chiang Khong to Huay Xai

 The border crossing to Laos is actually about 10 kilometers south of the city of Chiang Khong.
-From our hotel, we took a taxi (actually, it was an open-air pick-up truck outfitted with two facing benches, quite typical in Thailand) to Thai immigration, which is located before the friendship bridge over the Mekong.
+From our hotel, we took a taxi (actually, an open-air pick-up outfitted with two facing benches in the bed of the truck, quite typical in Thailand) to Thai immigration, which is located before the friendship bridge over the Mekong.

 After passing through Thai border control, we exited immigration and were directed on to a bus that drove us across the bridge into Laos.
 The bus ride was mandatory (they did not allow people to walk) but it cost under $1.